kdgdkd/MIDItema/README.md

   - "device_out": A substring of the MIDI output port for sending Program Change and Song Select messages.

-  - "channel_out": The MIDI channel (1-16) on which to send Program Change messages.
-Defaults to 1 if omitted.
+  - "channel_out": The MIDI channel (0-15) on which to send Program Change messages.
+Defaults to 0 if omitted.

+  - "part_change_advanced": (Optional) An integer that specifies how many beats *before* the end of a part the change messages (MIDI PC, OSC part change, etc.) should be sent.
+If set to `1`, messages are sent on the last beat.
+Defaults to `0` (messages are sent exactly when the new part starts).

 - "osc_configuration": (Optional) This section configures all OSC output.

-  - "send":
+  - "send": (Optional) This key now holds a **list** of destination objects.
+You can define one or multiple destinations, and each will be handled independently.
+Each object in the list contains:

     - "ip": The target IP address for OSC messages.
-Defaults to "127.0.0.1" (for the same machine).
+Defaults to "127.0.0.1".

     - "port": The target port for OSC messages.
 This is mandatory if you want to send any OSC data.

-    - "address": The OSC address for **part change** messages.
+    - "address_part_change": (Optional) The OSC address for **part change** messages.

-    - "address_song_change": (Optional) The OSC address for **song change** messages, sent when a new song from a playlist is loaded.
+    - "address_song_change": (Optional) The OSC address for **song change** messages.

-    - "address_song_end": (Optional) The OSC address sent when a song finishes (either at the end of a single song, or before transitioning to the next one in a playlist).
+    - "address_song_end": (Optional) The OSC address sent only when the entire playlist or single song playback finishes completely.

     - "bar_triggers": (Optional) A list of rules for sending messages on rhythmic boundaries.
 Each rule is an object with:

       - "block_size" (integer): How many bars to count before sending a message.

-      - "address" (string): The OSC address to use for this trigger.
+      - "address_bar_triggers" (string): The OSC address to use for this specific trigger.

 ### 2. Song and Playlist Files (temas/)